gbengafagbola/data-structures-and-algorithms-go/array/1.9. contains duplicate/readme.md

 ### Challenge: Contains Duplicate

 > Problem
-Given an integer array nums, return true if any value appears more than once in the array, otherwise return false.
+Given an array of integer (nums), return true if any value appears more than once in the array, otherwise return false.
 ___

 > Explanation

-**My thought process towards solving this algorithm was**
+**thought process**

 - create a counter to keep count of each element occurence
 - iterate over the array